Your Directors have pleasure in presenting their 33rd Annual Report together with theAudited Accounts of the Company for the Year ended March 31 2019.

 Pursuant to section 178 of the Companies Act 2013 and the rules made thereunder fromtime to time and Regulation 19 of the SEBI Regulations 2015 the Board has reconstitutedthe Nomination & Remuneration Committee.
 The Nomination & Remuneration Committeeframed a policy for selection and appointment reappointment removal appraisal ofDirectors and Senior Management Personnel and their remuneration.

-During the year five Board Meetings and four Audit Committee Meetings and twoindependent Directors meeting were convened and held the details of which are given inthe Corporate Governance Report.
+During the year five Board Meetings and five Audit Committee Meetings and twoindependent Directors meeting were convened and held the details of which are given inthe Corporate Governance Report.
 The intervening gap between the Meetings was within theperiod prescribed under the Companies Act 2013.

-In terms of Section 134 (5) of the Companies Act 2013 the directors would like tostate that:
+In terms of Section 134 (5) of the Companies Act 2013 the Directors would like tostate that:

 i) In the preparation of the annual accounts the applicable accounting standards havebeen followed;

-iii) The directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;
+iii) The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-iv) The directors have prepared the annual accounts on a going concern basis;
+iv) The Directors have prepared the annual accounts on a going concern basis;

-v) The directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and
+v) The Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-vi) The directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such system were adequate and operating effectively.
+vi) The Directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such system were adequate and operating effectively.

-RELATED PARTY TRANSACTIONS
+18) RELATED PARTY TRANSACTIONS

-There are no materially significant related party transactions made by the company withPromoters Key Managerial Personnel or other designated persons which may have potentialconflict with interest of the company at large.
+There are no materially significant related party transactions made by the Company withPromoters Key Managerial Personnel or other designated persons which may have potentialconflict with interest of the Company at large.

 Prior omnibus approval of the Audit Committee has been obtained on an annual basis fortransactions with related parties which are of a foreseeable and repetitive nature.
 Thetransactions entered into pursuant to the omnibus approval so granted and a statementgiving details of all transactions with related parties are placed before the AuditCommittee for their review on a periodic basis.